sudheerj/javascript-interview-questions/README.md

      console.log(obj); // {x: 10, y:20}
      ```
 317. ### What are dynamic imports?
+     The dynamic imports using `import()` function syntax allows us to load modules on demand by using promises or the async/await syntax.
+Currently this features is in stage4 proposal(https://github.com/tc39/proposal-dynamic-import).
+The main advantage of dynamic imports is reduction of our bundle's sizes, the size/payload response of our requests and overall improvements in the user experience.
+     The syntax of dynamic imports would be as below,
+     ```javascript
+     import('./Module').then(Module => Module.method());
+     ```
 318. ### What are the use cases for dynamic imports?
      Below are some of the use cases of using dynamic imports over static imports,
      1. Import a module on-demand or conditionally.
 For example, if you want to load a polyfill on legacy browser